This lesson explains how to quickly create a new test plan in Hexawise.

 Click Scenarios and wait a moment for your scientifically-prioritized suite to appear

 The default coverage strength is 2-way ("pairwise," or "all pairs").

 For more information, please see the related Hexawise lesson on "what is pairwise testing?"
 You can also select different coverage strengths (3-way combinatorial testing coverage, 4-way, 5-way, and 6-way).

-*We used the word "tests" fairly loosely here.
+*We used the word "scenarios" fairly loosely here.
 They are actually sets of optimized test conditions at this point.
 The first set of test conditions should be executed in your first test script, and so on.

-You can use the other features of Hexawise (including Expected Results, Requirements, and Auto-scripting) to transform these "bare bones" test scenarios into comprehensive, fully-stepped-out test scripts with detailed tester instructions, Expected Results, and requirements traceability notes.
+You can use the other features of Hexawise (including Expected Results, Forced Interactions, and Auto-scripting) to transform these "bare bones" test scenarios into comprehensive, fully-stepped-out test scripts with detailed tester instructions, Expected Results, and requirements traceability notes.
 These detailed test scripts can even be automatically formatted for importing into customized versions of Micro Focus ALM / QC that your company uses.